SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* "The French Revolution and the Napoleonic wars had unleashed forces that would shake the foundations of European society. " A27
 	* "Napoleon had changed the nature of warfare in Europe by conscripting huge armies and infusing them with a commitment to fight for France and for 'liberty, equality, and fraternity,' the slogan of the Revolution."
 A28

+* Balance of power only encourages fighting when provoked
+* Entropy, so people provoke
+* But ultimately its more stable than old world empires

+* It encourages fighting, but that's unavoidable
+	* Competing resources
+	* Competing land
+	* Competing trade

 ## Idea Snippets Gathering
-*
+* Unquoted
 	* old France got power from the King alone A23
 	* European's colonization had strategic advantage A17
+	* HUN?
+Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13
+	* Europeans intentionally set up goverment to prevent one from being too powerful A24
+	* Competition in colonies often set aside for mainland competition A18
+	* napolean tried to spread ideas of the revolution A26
+	* French Rev shaked europe A27
+	* Napoleon changed wars into a war of ideology A28

 * Its advantageous to do business instead of doing brute territorialism A12
 	* Britian's aquisition of Calcutta train station was beneficial A21